WireframeTool

 Who this playbook is for

-This playbook is written for edtech product teams who are actively improving search and filter flow redesign and need a predictable way to align product, design, and engineering decisions before implementation starts.
+This wireframe playbook is written for edtech product teams who are actively improving search and filter flow redesign and need a predictable way to align product, design, and engineering decisions before implementation starts.
 Teams shipping student, instructor, and admin workflow improvements.
 The objective is simple: reduce ambiguity, shorten review loops, and increase first-pass build confidence.

 Why teams get stuck in this workflow